 Call for Participants: Yehuda Elkana Fellowship Manuscript Workshop & Lectures on Artificial Intelligence with Helga Nowotny

-The fellowship will be an opportunity for OSUN scholars to interact intensively with each other and with a major scholar in the humanities.
-Helga Nowotny is the recipient of the Hannah Arendt Global Humanities Network’s inaugural Yehuda Elkana fellowship, which is given in cooperation with the Institute for Human Sciences Vienna (IWM), Central European University (CE) and other OSUN partners from around the world.
-The workship will be open to IWM and CEU faculty and students.
+The fellowship will be an opportunity for OSUN students to interact intensively with each other and with a major scholar in the humanities.
+Helga Nowotny is the recipient of the Hannah Arendt Humanities Network’s inaugural Yehuda Elkana fellowship, which is given in cooperation with the Institute for Human Sciences Vienna (IWM), Central European University (CE) and other OSUN partners from around the world.
+The workshop will be open to IWM and CEU students.

-As part of the inaugural Yehuda Elkana Fellowship, the five-day workshop will allow invited scholars to lead discussions of each chapter of In AI We Trust, followed by a response from Professor Nowotny.
+As part of the inaugural Yehuda Elkana Fellowship, the five-day workshop will allow invited students to lead discussions of each chapter of In AI We Trust, followed by a response from Professor Nowotny.

 Accommodations, meals, and travel are covered for the five scholars and ten students.